 One study in New South Wales found that, after controlling for social and demographic variables, the rate of offensive behaviour and property damage tended to be higher in areas with higher levels of alcohol sales (Stevenson et al. 1999).
 There is also a clear link between alcohol and violence and imprisonment (see measure 2.11 Contact with the criminal justice system).

-Over the period July 2015 to June 2017, there were 11,254 hospitalisations of Indigenous Australians with a principal diagnosis related to alcohol use, which represented 2% of all hospitalisations of Indigenous Australians (excluding dialysis) (Table D2.16.11, Table 1.02.1).
+Over the period July 2017 to June 2019, there were 11,576 hospitalisations of Indigenous Australians with a principal diagnosis related to alcohol use, which represented 1.9% of all hospitalisations of Indigenous Australians (excluding dialysis) and corresponded to a rate of 697 hospitalisations per 100,000 population (Table D2.16.11, Table D1.02.1).

-Mortality data in this measure are from 5 jurisdictions for which the quality of Indigenous identification in the deaths data is considered to be adequate; namely, New South Wales, Queensland, Western Australia, South Australia, and the Northern Territory (see Data sources: National Mortality Database).
+Deaths data in this measure are from five jurisdictions for which the quality of Indigenous identification in the deaths data is considered to be adequate; namely, New South Wales, Queensland, Western Australia, South Australia, and the Northern Territory (see Data sources: National Mortality Database).

 Among Indigenous Australians in the 5-year period 2015–2019, there were 458 alcohol-related deaths, at a rate of 13 per 100,000 population.
 Indigenous males accounted for just over two-thirds (313 deaths or 68%) of these deaths, a lower proportion than that of non-Indigenous males (75%).
 Indigenous males died due to alcohol use at 2.1 times the rate of Indigenous females (17 compared with 8.1 deaths per 100,000, respectively).